Skoda Octavia iV hybrid review

 The way the Octavia manages its two power sources is effective, too.
 The Mercedes is perhaps a little slicker in its operation, as well as being more reluctant to use the petrol motor unless necessary, but the Skoda is still smooth in its transition; only when you floor the throttle does the engine ever raise its voice.

 Elsewhere, the Octavia iV remains a fantastic family car.
-It’s hugely spacious in the back, and while the boot is smaller than in the conventional petrol or diesel hatchback, it’s still a usable size.
-You have to do without the variable boot floor of other versions, but there’s still 450 litres to play with (versus 600 litres in the standard hatchback) as well as a small compartment to keep the charging cables.
-Those who need more space should look to the Octavia Estate, which is also available in iV plug-in hybrid guise.
+It’s hugely spacious in the back, and while the boot is smaller than in the conventional petrol or diesel versions, it’s still a usable size.
+You have to do without the variable boot floor of other editions, but there’s still 450 litres to play with (versus 600 in the standard hatchback) as well as a small compartment for the charging cables.
+Those who need more space should look to the Octavia Estate, which is also available in plug-in hybrid guise and offers a roomy 490 litres of boot space.

 Speaking of charging, most buyers will top up their Octavia’s batteries at home overnight.
 With only a 3.6kW on-board charger, the Skoda will trickle from 0-100% in around three and a half hours from a compatible wallbox.
-All models come with a Mode 2 cable and three-pin plug as standard.
+All models come with a Mode 2 cable and three-pin plug as standard, too.

-The Octavia iV is now available in SE Technology, SE L and Sportline trim, so every example comes with dual-zone climate control, keyless go, a 10-inch infotainment system with Apple CarPlay and Android Auto, plus a 10.25-inch Virtual Cockpit display.
-You also benefit from LED lights font and rear, and a wealth of the latest safety kit, while the Sportline trim adds black styling cues to the exterior as well.
+The standard Octavia iV is available in SE Technology and SE L trims, so every example comes with dual-zone climate control, 16-inch alloy wheels, a 10-inch infotainment system with Apple CarPlay and Android Auto, plus a 10.25-inch Virtual Cockpit instrument cluster that can display near-full-screen sat nav maps, as well as other useful information.